Dry Tortugas National Park: Fort Jefferson

 Fort Jefferson is a massive but unfinished coastal fortress.
 It is the largest masonry structure in the Western Hemisphere, and is composed of more than 16 million bricks.

 Planning for a fortification began almost immediately after American acquisition, and construction started in 1847.
 Work was half complete in 1860.
+Workers consisted mostly of enslaved Black people hired from their owners in Key West and other parts of the State of Florida.
+Some White laborers, mostly Irish immigrants were also employed.
+The use of enslaved labor was discontinued in 1863.
 This bastion remained in Union hands throughout the Civil War.
 It later was used as a prison until abandoned in 1874.
 Dr. Samuel Mudd, famous for being the doctor who treated John Wilkes Booth in the wake of the Lincoln assassination, was imprisoned here for conspiracy with three others until early 1869, when he was pardoned in 1869 after averting a viral outbreak.
 Also imprisoned was a leader of the "Chicago Conspiracy", Englishman George St. Leger Grenfell, who is supposed to have drowned having escaped in a small boat.

 During the 1880s, the Navy established a base in the Dry Tortugas, and it subsequently set up a coaling (refueling) and a wireless (radio) station there as well.
 During World War I, a seaplane base was established in the islands, but it was abandoned soon thereafter.

 From 1903 until 1939 the Carnegie Institution of Washington operated the Marine Biology Laboratory on Loggerhead Key which "...quickly became the best-equipped marine biological station in the tropical world."
 Through the years, over 150 researchers used the facilities to perform a wide range of research.
 In June 1911 the laboratory built a vessel in Miami, Anton Dohrn, for use by researchers as well as logistics between the station and Key West.
 The vessel, excepting a period of World War I service with the Navy, supported the laboratory's work until closure in 1939 and donation of Anton Dohrn to the Woods Hole Oceanographic Institution.

 An account of a visit to the fort at the Dry Tortugas by President Franklin D. Roosevelt and Justice-to-be Robert H. Jackson can be found in Jackson's book That Man: An Insider's Portrait of Franklin D. Roosevelt.